 - Nature-based solutions are a critical way to improve climate adaptation, support climate mitigation, and create space for biodiversity in cities at the same time

 Cities are melting pots for a variety of reasons, including climate change.
-They are responsible for some 70 percent of global carbon dioxide emissions with transport, buildings, energy, and waste management accounting for the bulk of urban greenhouse gas emissions.
+They are responsible for some 70% of global carbon dioxide emissions, with transport, buildings, energy, and waste management accounting for the bulk of urban emissions.

 Each year on October 4 the UN celebrates World Habitat Day to reflect on the state of our habitats, and on the basic right of all to adequate shelter.
 The theme this year is Accelerating urban action for a carbon-free world.

 So what needs to be done?
-And how can national, regional and local governments and organizations, communities, academic institutions, the private sector and all relevant stakeholders work together to create sustainable, carbon-neutral, inclusive cities and towns?
+And how can national, regional and local governments, organizations, communities, academic institutions, the private sector and all relevant stakeholders work together to create sustainable, carbon-neutral, inclusive cities and towns?

 Why are cities so important in the global effort to become carbon-neutral?

 McPhearson: Since they are responsible for 70% of carbon emissions, it is essential that we make cities the centre of a planetary effort to reduce our carbon footprint.
 We can do this in multiple ways, from shifting energy sources to renewables, reducing building cooling and heating needs through better design, and improving opportunities for and safety of carbon zero transit by moving cars out of cities and making more room for bicycles and other public transit options.

 What role can nature play in accelerating the transition?

 Barthel: From a spatial perspective, having large bits of nature in cities can actually block carbon transformation.
 Compact urban areas are much more energy efficient than less dense areas where large nature areas (forests, parks, lakes) are found within city limits.
 This is in terms of the energy use of buildings, but also since greater distances means increased reliance on fossil fuel-powered cars.